Information Architecture for Multichannel PIM

 The product information management in Crystallize can manage any type of product from one-off sales to recurring subscriptions.
 Products can either physical goods to be shipped or virtual products like enabling a software service.

-One size does not fit all.
+However, one size does not fit all.
 Products come in all shapes and sizes.
 For that reason, you need to organize the structures or groups of products by the different properties they describe.
-We call these shapes in Crystallize.
+In Crystallize, we call these shapes.

 If you consider a t-shirt and a pair of jeans they might be fine sharing the same describing shape.
 What if you in the same shop are selling access to a streaming service?
 Would you use the same properties to describe a t-shirt and a monthly subscription to a streaming service?